Unforgiven (2000): Reception

 In 2008, J.D.
 Dunn of 411Mania gave the event a rating of 4.5 [Poor], stating, "Proving that even the beloved Chris Kreski wasn't infallible, this show fell about as flat as you can get for such a hot lead-up.
 Benoit forgot about being screwed out of the title twice and focused on beating up Stephanie.
-Austin didn't actually figure out who ran him over.
+Austin didn't figure out who ran him over.
 It was just sort of revealed one night.
 Angle would go on to claim the title, but he was immediately demoted to #2 heel when Triple H revealed he tried to have Austin killed.
 You can see the cracks in the empire beginning to show, and it's not surprising that ratings started to sink later in the year.
 Thumbs down for Unforgiven 2000."